LiliaFramework/Lilia/documentation/docs/meta/inventory.md

 Purpose:
     Configures the inventory type.
-Intended to be overridden by subclasses.
+    This is a hook method intended to be overridden by subclasses to implement custom configuration logic.

 Parameters:
     None.